Patch-Through Calls for Public Affairs & How to Make Them Count

 Agree on what a completed call is - I have seen disagreements with consultants on what constitutes a “completed call.”
 As with any consulting arrangement, the clearer the agreement and conversations, the better your relationship will be.

-Ask for data that you can match back to your file - Don’t just look at patch-throughs as a short-term gain, look at them as a way to build long-term capacity for your organization.
-You have the ability to collect info before you patch through which means the potential to grow your list or increase engagement.
+Ask for data that you can match back to your file - Don’t just look at patch-throughs as a short-term gain, look at them to build long-term capacity for your organization.
+You can collect info before you patch-through which means the potential to grow your list or increase engagement.

 Keep your list organized - When someone takes an action, it is the beginning of a longer relationship.
 Keep track of your action takers because you will need them again.
 Having a secondary goal of long-term capacity building can be helpful for the growth of your organization.

 Use technology - Patch-through calls can happen beyond traditional phone calls.
 Digital platforms using click-to-call via digital ads and SMS can help increase action with your audience.
 There are many platforms out there that make it easy for organizations to manage digital patch-through calls.